 The National Association of Realtors provides publishes an annual Code of Ethics for Realtors that Realtors are obligated to comply with.
 Here is link to the 2019 Code of Ethics.
 The Code of Ethics for “Realtors” is different than that required under Maryland law.
 A Realtor is a real estate agent who is a member of the National Association of Realtors.
 Not all real estate agents are Realtors, and the Realtor Code of Ethics creates an even higher standard that the agents are held to when providing services to consumers.

-Lawyers for Claims Against Real Estate Agents
+Experienced Attorneys for Claims Against Real Estate Agents

 By hiring an experienced real estate agent claim attorney from Whitney, LLP to represent you in a negligence, fraud or breach of contract case, you receive professional help in resolving what may be an otherwise confusing and emotional situation.
 Multiple home buyers we have represented have been deceived by their own agent or by the agent on the other side of the transaction.
 When they address the problem with their agent, their agent often tells that there is nothing else they can do.
 That is often bad and self-serving advice by an agent who does not want to deal with the issue any more, or take responsibility for their actions that feel short of their duties.

-We represent homebuyer throughout Maryland, including Baltimore, Columbia, Germantown, Silver Spring, Waldorf, Frederick, Ellicott City, Glen Burnie, Gaithersburg, Rockville, Bethesda, Dundalk, Towson, Bowie, Aspen Hill, Wheaton, North Bethesda, Severn, Bel Air, South Potomac, Catonsville, Odenton, Hagerstown, Essex, Woodlawn, Clinton, Annapolis, Severna Park, Chillum, Olney, Randallstown, Owings Mills, Montgomery Village, Pikesville, Salisbury, College Park, Eldersburg, Parkville, Bel Air, North Carney, Milford Mill, Perry Hall, Crofton, Pasadena, Laurel, Reisterstown, Ilchester, Lochearn, Edgewood, Middle River, Suitland, North Potomac, Fairland, Fort Washington, Greenbelt, Arnold, Landover, Clarksburg, Arbutus, Camp Springs, Cockeysville, Lake Shore, Langley Park, White Oak, Cumberland, Ballenger Creek, Elkridge, Rosedale, and Westminster.
+We represent homebuyers throughout Maryland, including Baltimore, Columbia, Germantown, Silver Spring, Waldorf, Frederick, Ellicott City, Glen Burnie, Gaithersburg, Rockville, Bethesda, Dundalk, Towson, Bowie, Aspen Hill, Wheaton, North Bethesda, Severn, Bel Air, South Potomac, Catonsville, Odenton, Hagerstown, Essex, Woodlawn, Clinton, Annapolis, Severna Park, Chillum, Olney, Randallstown, Owings Mills, Montgomery Village, Pikesville, Salisbury, College Park, Eldersburg, Parkville, Bel Air, North Carney, Milford Mill, Perry Hall, Crofton, Pasadena, Laurel, Reisterstown, Ilchester, Lochearn, Edgewood, Middle River, Suitland, North Potomac, Fairland, Fort Washington, Greenbelt, Arnold, Landover, Clarksburg, Arbutus, Camp Springs, Cockeysville, Lake Shore, Langley Park, White Oak, Cumberland, Ballenger Creek, Elkridge, Rosedale, and Westminster.